 The example below shows policy iteration applied to the same problem.
 Note that in very few iterations, the policy converges to optimal.
 However, each iteration is somewhat more expensive than value iteration, and the overall running time is approximately the same.

-# Code for policy iteration example.
+# Figure 15: Policy iteration example.
 Must be run after above value iteration example.↔

 We can use MDPs to compute a robust navigation function that takes into account the robot's motion uncertainty.
 Again, an error rate of 25% is added to the transition function.
 Since the grid is 100x100, there are 10,000 states in the MDP and 8 actions per state.
 As a result, value iteration is much slower than in the above examples, and policy iteration takes 10s of seconds to complete.
 Nevertheless, observe in the figure below that the navigation function now has rings of higher cost around the obstacles, which will encourage the robot to move around obstacles with more clearance.
 In particular, the navigation function now tells the robot to go around the narrow passage rather than through it to avoid the risk of colliding.